bitsofcotton/randtools/README.md

 # General Tips 9
-If we work with F\_p p in P, this description is also valid because x in F\_p, #((ax+b)|\_x:fix)==#(F\_p to F\_p) . so zero condition is valid. (with lagrange multipliers, all condition is valid.)
+If we work with F\_p p in P, this description is also valid because x in F\_p, #((ax+b)|\_x:fix)==#(F\_p to F\_p) . so zero condition is valid. (with lagrange multipliers, all condition is valid with recursive of sin ... 's f  in General Tips 6.)
 So p-adic computer is also described with sum det(X x) form (but X in Q^{some m\*n}) so with abs(\<y,x\>) form y in Q^n.

 If we work with x\_k in \[0, &alpha;\[ that integer styled, the description abs(\<a,x\>) form is valid with some error,